Yasmine-Hmida/ChebebTN-frontend/README.md

 - **React Native**: React framework for building the mobile app.
 - **Axios**: Fetch or send data to APIs.
 - **AsyncStorage**: Equivalent to LocalStorage in the mobile.
-- **expo**: A platform that makes building and testing React Native apps easier.
+- **Expo**: A platform that makes building and testing React Native apps easier.

 ## Get started